 - certain medications

-About one-third of Americans suffer from xerostomia at some point during their lifetime, and older people are at a higher risk of developing dryness in the mouth for a multitude of reasons.
+About one-third of Americans suffer from dry mouth symptoms at some point during their lifetime, and older people are at a higher risk of developing dryness in the mouth for a multitude of reasons.

 Why does age increase the risk?

-While xerostomia is reversible for most people - and there are plenty of dry mouth treatments on the market - some must live with the condition their whole lives.
-And it's more than just an unpleasant? situation.
+While dry mouth symptoms are reversible for most people - and there are plenty of dry mouth treatments on the market - some must live with the condition their whole lives.
+And it's more than just an unpleasant situation.
 People with dry mouth have reported experiencing a continuous feeling of thirst, stickiness in the mouth, burning sensations on the tongue, sore throat and bad breath.
 They may even have a hard time swallowing, chewing and tasting food, and many seniors have trouble wearing dentures due to lack of moisture in the mouth.
 But perhaps the biggest reason to avoid dry mouth is that it greatly increases one's risk of developing gum disease - this periodontal condition is linked to heart disease, which is a growing concern for seniors and all American adults.

-There are plenty of dry mouth remedies one can turn to, no matter the cause of their xerostomia.
+There are plenty of dry mouth remedies one can turn to, no matter the cause.
 Drinking plenty of water is key, and selecting a toothpaste that contains fluoride can help.
 You might also benefit from chewing on sugar-free gum, using a humidifier at night and, of course, seeing your dentist regularly.
 In some cases, your dentist or physician may prescribe a medication that boosts your body's ability to produce saliva.